JLBrigham/jlbrigham.github.io/README.md

 ## Why am I building this?

-Since graduating from Makers Academy I have decided I want to focus on front end development.
 I have taken an online course in React where I followed a tutorial, this is my first attempt at building a React application from scratch on my own.
 I plan for it to be a single page online CV that will showcase my React, JavaScript, CSS and HTML skills.
-I plan to write about the process on my blog, and difficulties I come across and how I overcome them.
+I plan to write about the process on my blog, any difficulties I come across and how I overcome them.

 ## Planning